 Following his excommunication, Charles became very active publishing literature from the things he had been studying since 1922.
 In March 1930, after 7 years working for the railroad in Idaho Falls, Charles had an incident at work with another man, and Charles was dismissed from his job.
 Although he was eventually reinstated, Charles felt Heavenly Father was allowing things to happen at this time in his life to create a series of events.
 During this period he moved to Salt Lake, eventually finding a job selling heaters for the Counterflow Heater Company.
 In the hours before work, and in his time after hours, he also helped his brother-in-law Charles Owen to line irrigation ditches on his farm near Cottonwood Canyon with concrete.
 This was the same farm eventually purchased by Co-op founder Elden Kingston some years later.
 While working on the ditches, Charles met a man named Jesse B. Stone.

-Around the same time, Charles published a pamphlet titled, An Even of the Underground Days and Hidden Treasures.
+Around the same time, Charles published a pamphlet titled, An Event of the Underground Days and Hidden Treasures.
 He also co-published Laman Manassah Victorious with Jesse B. Stone.

 With the volume of literature starting to increase, Charles purchased an old manual printing press from a local minister.
 It was an old block type-set press; where each individual letter is set in the tray, line upon line until the whole frame is filled to make a full page.
 The press operator would then roll ink onto the letter blocks before placing a paper onto the press and pulling the lever to imprint the type onto the page.